Baywatch, the link to Hong Kong’s future

 In mid-February 2019, the Chinese government unveiled the Greater Bay Area (GBA) blueprint: an ambitious plan to integrate the flows of people, goods, capital and information between Hong Kong, Macau and nine cities of the Guangdong province to rival the world’s better known bay areas.
 Often dubbed the ‘9+2 cities’, the GBA comprises Shenzhen, Guangzhou, Foshan, Dongguan, Zhuhai, Zhongshan, Huizhou, Zhaoqing and Jiangmen in Guangdong province, – plus Hong Kong and Macau.

 Described as the Bay Area – although to be geographically correct, the GBA is a delta rather than a bay – at about 56 000 square kilometres, it is larger than Tokyo Bay, and more than twice the size of the New York Metropolitan and San Francisco Bay areas.
-With a population of close to 70 million and a total GDP of USD 1.53 trillion (similar to that of Russia and slightly larger than Australia), if the GBA were a county, it would have the 15th largest economy in the world.
+With a population of close to 70 million and a total GDP of USD 1.53 trillion (similar to that of Russia and slightly larger than Australia), if the GBA were a country, it would have the 15th largest economy in the world.

 The GBA’s ‘grand plan’ plays to some of Hong Kong’s unique advantages.
 For example, while the 9+2 cities each have their own strengths, Hong Kong is by far the most international in its business outlook and global cultural integration.
 The GBA blueprint outlines the role of each partner city, covering the period from now until 2022 in the immediate term and extending to 2035 in the long term.
 In this scenario, the future looks bright for Hong Kong.
 Home to about 70 of the top 100 global banks, the city will leverage its edge in international finance, professional services and aviation.